amsontag/amsontag.github.io/content/authors/admin/_index.md

 ---
 Over 7 years of research experience, leveraging data analysis and high-performance computation to develop stochastic models of complex real-world systems.
 Notably, developed methods to derive underlying stochastic differential equations from multidimensional data sets.
 Proficient in Python, C++, MATLAB and R. A team-worker and highly motivated to drive insights and innovation at the intersection of mathematics, data science, and quantitative research.

-Before joining cohort 7 in the SAMBa CDT, I did an M.Sc. in Physics at the São Paulo State University (UNESP) and a B.Sc. in Physics at the University of São Paulo (USP).
+Currently, a Research Fellow at UCL, developing mathematical models for the evolution of antimicrobial resistance (AMR) in heterogeneous environments.
+Previously, obtained a PhD and an MRes in Statistical Applied Mathematics from the SAMBa CDT in Bath, a MSc in Physics at the São Paulo State University (UNESP), and a BSc in Physics at the University of São Paulo (USP).

-Outside academia, I enjoy reading books, hiking and learning new languages.
+In my free time, I am honing out my skills in Data Science, reading, hiking or learning a new language.